BroadbandForum/usp/docs/specification/index.md

 This field lets the Controller indicate to Agent whether or not it expects a response in association with the operation request.

 **[R-OPR.4]{}** - When `send_resp` is set to `false`, the target Endpoint SHOULD NOT send an `OperateResp` Message to the source Endpoint.
-If an error occurs during the processing of an `Operate` Message, the target Endpoint SHOULD send an `Error` Message to the source Endpoint.
+If an error occurs during the processing of an `Operate` Message, the target Endpoint MAY send an `OperateResp` Message to the source Endpoint containing relevant `cmd_failure` elements.
 If a response is still sent, the responding Endpoint MUST expect that any such response will be ignored.

 *Note: The requirement in the previous versions of the specification also discouraged the sending of an `Error` Message, however the Controller issuing the `Operate` might want to learn about and handle errors occurring during the processing of the `Operate` request but still ignore execution results.*